Back to the blog

 Explore transpositional possibilities

-✔ Prevents unnecessary fear of accepting the pawn
+✔ Stop the unnecessary fear of taking on pawn

 ✔ Provides clearer strategic understanding